nwdaudt/far-out_seabirds/README.md

 This repository is under CC BY 4.0 license.

-Please refer to the original paper if using any piece of this repository (code and/or data).
+Please refer to the original paper if using any piece of this repository.

-Daudt NW; Guerra M; Brough T; Dwyer SL; Zaeschmar JR; Schofield MR; Smith RO; Woehler EJ; Bugoni L; Rayment WJ. *(in prerp)*.
-Seasonality drives assemblages of seabird species off northeast Aotearoa New Zealand.
+Daudt NW; Guerra M; Brough T; Dwyer SL; Zaeschmar JR; Schofield MR; Smith RO; Bugoni L; Woehler EJ; Rayment WJ. *(in prep)*.
+Seasonality rather than oceanography drives assemblages of seabird species off northeast Aotearoa New Zealand.